pkuzan/aws-basics/lab/aws-basics.md

 * Rotate the log file if it exists
 * Touch the file

-Remember to substitute your username.
+Remember to substitute your username in the jar file name.

 ```
 #!/bin/bash